Sopur/Discord-user-bots/README.md

 ## Controlling an account without logging in

-> For comments: **https://github.com/Sopur/Discord-user-bots/blob/main/examples/basic-headless.js** > _WARNING: if there isn't another live instance of the account running while you make a request with a headless client, the account with be disabled and flagged._
+> For comments: **https://github.com/Sopur/Discord-user-bots/blob/main/examples/basic-headless.js** > _WARNING: if there isn't another live instance of the account running while you make a request with a headless client, the account will be disabled and flagged._

 ```js
 // For comments and more detail: https://github.com/Sopur/Discord-user-bots/blob/main/examples/basic-headless.js